Corporate Giving Committee

 The Corporate Giving Committee (CGC), comprised of volunteer staff members from our three airports, was setup to distribute funds dedicated to supporting the disadvantaged in our community.
 These funds are provided to the Committee by Northern Territory Airports and topped up through fundraising initiatives.

-The committee offers cash grants of up to $2,500 in support of projects that benefit our community.
+The committee offers grants of up to $2,500 in support of projects that benefit our community.
 We welcome applications from groups and individuals working in a variety of areas:

 We assess applications on a monthly basis using our sponsorship criteria.